-- 1.38 For the purposes of this indicator the authorised limit for external debt is defined as the authorised limit for borrowing plus the authorised limit for other long term liabilities. - 1.39 This indicator requires the Authority to set the forthcoming financial year and following years authorised limit for total external debt, separately identifying borrowing from other long term liabilities such as PFI and Finance Leases.

-- 1.40 The authorised limit represents the maximum amount the Authority may borrow at any point in time in the year.
-It has to be set at a level the Authority considers is "prudent" and has to be consistent with the plans for capital expenditure and financing. - 1.41 This limit is based on the estimate of the most likely, but not worse case, scenario with additional headroom to allow for operational management, for example unusual cash movements. - 1.42 Full Council is requested to approve these limits and to delegate authority to the Chief Finance Officer, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long-term liabilities, in accordance with option appraisal and best value for money for the Authority. - 1.43 Any such changes made will be reported to the Cabinet at its next meeting following the change.
+- 1.34 For the purposes of this indicator the authorised limit for external debt is defined as the authorised limit for borrowing plus the authorised limit for other long term liabilities. - 1.35 This indicator requires the Authority to set, for the forthcoming financial year and following years, an authorised limit for total external debt, separately identifying borrowing from other long term liabilities such as PFI and Finance Leases. - 1.36 The authorised limit represents the maximum amount the Authority may borrow at any point in time in the year.
+It has to be set at a level the Authority considers is "prudent" and has to be consistent with the plans for capital expenditure and financing. - 1.37 This limit is based on the estimate of the most likely, but not worse case, scenario with additional headroom to allow for operational management, for example unusual cash movements. - 1.38 Full Council will be requested to approve these limits and to delegate authority to the Chief Finance Officer, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long-term liabilities, in accordance with option appraisal and best value for money for the Authority. - 1.39 Any such changes made will be reported to the Cabinet at its next meeting following the change.